 To do that, you might just have to say no to some activities, from soccer to piano to basketball, which can extend later and later into the evenings as little ones start growing up.

-KJ Dell’Antonia will appear with Seattle writer Bonnie J. Rough, author of “Beyond Birds and Bees: Bringing Home a New Message to Our Kids About Sex, Love, and Equality,” on Thursday, Sept.
-20, at 7 p.m. at Phinney Books, 7405 Greenwood Ave North.
+KJ Dell’Antonia appeared with Seattle writer Bonnie J. Rough, author of “Beyond Birds and Bees: Bringing Home a New Message to Our Kids About Sex, Love, and Equality,” on Thursday, Sept.
+20, 2018, at 7 p.m. at Phinney Books, 7405 Greenwood Ave North.